Colonel Tom Parker

-Thomas Andrew Parker (born Andreas Cornelis van Kuijk; June 26, 1909 – January 21, 1997), commonly known as Colonel Parker, was a Dutch musical entrepreneur, best known for being Elvis Presley's manager.
+Colonel Thomas Andrew Parker (born Andreas Cornelis van Kuijk; June 26, 1909 – January 21, 1997) was a Dutch talent manager and concert promoter, best known for having been the manager of Elvis Presley.

-Born in the Netherlands, Parker entered the United States illegally when he was 20 years old.
+Parker was born in the Netherlands and entered the United States illegally when he was 20 years old.
 He adopted a new name and claimed to have been born in the United States.
-A carnival worker by background, Parker moved into music promotion in 1938, working with one of the first popular crooners, Gene Austin, and then country music singers Eddy Arnold, Hank Snow, and Tommy Sands.
-He also assisted Jimmie Davis' campaign to become governor of Louisiana.
-As a reward, Davis gave him the honorary rank of "colonel" in the Louisiana State Militia.
+With a background working in carnivals, Parker moved into music promotion in 1938, working with one of the first popular crooners, Gene Austin, and country music singers Eddy Arnold, Hank Snow, and Tommy Sands.
+He also assisted Jimmie Davis' campaign to become governor of Louisiana, for which he was awarded the honorary rank of "colonel" in the Louisiana State Guard.

-Parker encountered Presley in 1955, and by 1956 had become his primary representative.
-With Parker's help, Presley signed a recording contract with RCA Victor, leading to his commercial breakthrough in 1956 with his sixth single "Heartbreak Hotel" and propelling him to become one of the most popular and commercially successful entertainers in the world.
-Parker was able to receive more than half of the income from the enterprise, an unprecedented figure for a music manager.
-He negotiated Presley's lucrative merchandising deals and media appearances, as well as influenced his personal life, including Presley's decisions to accept military service in 1958 and to marry Priscilla Beaulieu in 1967.
-Parker encouraged Presley to make film musicals which became the focus of his career during his commercial decline in the 1960s until his 1968 comeback and return to touring.
-In later years, Parker's influence waned, but he continued in his management role until Presley's death in 1977.
+Parker encountered Presley in 1955 and by 1956 had become his manager.
+With Parker's help, Presley signed a recording contract with RCA Victor, which led to a commercial breakthrough in 1956 with his sixth single "Heartbreak Hotel" and a career as one of the most commercially successful entertainers in the world.
+Parker received more than half of the income from the enterprise, an unprecedented figure for a music manager.
+He negotiated Presley's lucrative merchandising deals and media appearances and is said to have influenced Presley's personal life, including his decision to accept military service in 1958 and his marriage to Priscilla Beaulieu in 1967.
+Parker encouraged Presley to make musical films, and they became the focus of his career during his commercial decline in the 1960s until his 1968 comeback and return to touring.
+Parker's influence waned in later years, but he continued in his management role until Presley died in 1977.

-For the rest of his life, Parker managed the Presley estate.
-Having previously sold the rights to Presley's early recordings to RCA, he struggled to secure a steady income and his financial situation worsened after he sustained significant gambling losses.
-Parker's final years were spent living in Las Vegas, in increasingly poor health, before his death in 1997.
+Parker managed the Presley estate for the rest of his life.
+Having previously sold the rights to Presley's early recordings to RCA he struggled to secure a steady income, and his financial situation worsened after he sustained significant gambling losses.
+Parker's final years were spent living in Las Vegas, in declining health, until his death in 1997.

 Early life

-Thomas Andrew Parker was born as Andreas Cornelis van Kuijk on June 26, 1909, in Breda, North Brabant, Netherlands, and was the seventh of eleven children.
-He was the son of Maria Elisabeth (Ponsie) and Adam van Kuijk.
-As a boy, Parker worked as a barker at carnivals in his hometown, learning many of the skills that he would use later while working in the entertainment industry.
+Thomas Andrew Parker was born Andreas Cornelis van Kuijk on June 26, 1909, in Breda, North Brabant, Netherlands.
+He was the fourth (or fifth) of 11 children of Maria Elisabeth (Marie) Ponsie and Adam van Kuijk.
+His Catholic father, a former military man of 12 years, was working as a deliveryman for catalogues when Parker was born.
+He died at the age of 59 when Parker was 16.
+The boy ran away from home 17 times, by his later estimation.